 An audit varies its length depending on the type of auditing that needs to be done.
 Other factors include the availability of financial information and the scheduling of both partners as well as the response on the findings.

-The IRS will also send to you a written request for specific tax documents needed for the audit.
+Under the tax laws, the IRS will also send to you a written request for specific tax documents needed for the audit.
 You should provide this information immediately.
 The law requires the retention of these records and should be typically kept for three years after a tax return is filed.

 After the conclusion of an IRS tax audit, there can be three possible scenarios for a taxpayer: